How to Clone C Drive to Move Windows to SSD/HDD [Bootable]

 Usually, C drive refers to the system drive.
 When people talk about cloning C drive in Windows 11/10/8/7, it actually means cloning Windows OS which contains system reserved partition, installed applications, personal settings on C drive, etc.

-There are some situations that you may need to clone C drive.
+There are some situations in which you may need to clone C drive.

-• Upgrade to SSD: If your computer runs slowly after a long time of use, you may want to improve the performance by upgrading the hard drive.
-SSD doesn’t contain any moving part hence can obviously improve the booting up and data accessing speed.
+🚩Upgrade to SSD: If your computer runs slowly after a long time of use, you may want to improve the performance by upgrading the hard drive.
+SSD doesn’t contain any moving parts hence, it can obviously improve the booting up and data accessing speed.
 So it's a good idea to move Windows to the new SSD and use it as the boot disk.

 However, cloning the whole C drive is not easy when it involves so many sophisticated system files.
 Here I'd like to introduce a pretty simple and reliable way to fulfill the task.